The Partner of Choice

 Local, state and federal government agencies look to NC State for assistance in training their staffs, providing services and conducting research that will remake the world for the better.

 When the U.S. Army needs its special operations soldiers to receive rapid immersion in regions key to the nation’s strategic interests, it sends them to NC State’s Language Training Center.
 Our research serves to strengthen everything from local and large-scale infrastructure to the fabrics worn by first responders.
-And as the Department of Energy works to overhaul the national power grid, it turns to NC State to lead the way: At the FREEDM Systems Center, we’re helping to secure the future of American energy.
+And all across our campus and beyond, we’re working with federal agencies to solve some of the toughest challenges facing the nation — and the planet.

 Serving the Greater Good